 Priority: low

-This tier is the primary way to increase broad adoption of the Secure stage, as well as encouraging community contributions and improving security across the entire GitLab user base.
+This tier is the primary way to increase broad adoption of our suite of applcation security scanners, as well as encouraging community contributions and improving security across the entire GitLab user base.

 As a general rule of thumb, features will fall in the Core/Free tier when they meet one or more of the following criteria:

-This tier is not a significant part of Secure's pricing strategy.
+This tier is not a significant part of the pricing strategy for the AST stage.

 As a general rule of thumb, features will fall in the Ultimate/Gold tier when they meet one or more of the following criteria: